StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

 Because I am comparing provinces, absolute cases/deaths will be misleading since different provinces have different population sizes.
-I am going to add a new column using case\_when, that gives cases/deaths per 100,000 people.
+I am going to add a new column using case\_when() that gives cases/deaths per 100,000 people.
 I had to look up the population for each province, and then I divided cases/deaths in each province by the province’s population, and multiplied it by 100,000.